adullact/puppet-freeipa/README.md

  * Modifiy /etc/hosts (if `$freeipa::manage_host_entry` true)

- * Install the following packages if not present: autofs, bind-dyndb-ldap, epel-release, sssd-common, sssdtools, ipa-client, ipa-server, ipa-server-dns, kstart, openldap-clients
+ * Install the following packages if not present: autofs, bind-dyndb-ldap, epel-release, sssd-common, sssdtools, ipa-client, ipa-server, ipa-server-dns, openldap-clients

 Installation of Freeipa server will obviously install a ntp server, a DNS server, a LDAP Directory, a Kerberos server, apache, Certmonger and PKI Tomcat.